jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/06-Debugging.md

 ### !question

-`defaultKey` takes in three arguments: an object (obj), a key (k), and a value (val).
+`DvefaultKey` takes in three arguments: an object (obj), a key (k), and a value (val).
 If k is not a property on the given obj, add the property with val as the value.
 Return the given object.